Monterrey Tech bombing: Investigations

 The bomb was of home-making manufacture.
 The attorney pointed out that the workmanship is "rustic", but said that the bomb was a galvanized pipe of 30 centimeters and a battery of 9 volts.
 The bomb had a message, but the explosion burned it.
 Experts are attempting reconstruction of the message in order to be able to determine what the message was saying.

 Days later the eco-anarchist group Individualistas Tendiendo a lo Salvaje claimed responsibility for the attack, was released hours later, while the other teacher, whose condition is a little more delicate, has wounds to the chest.

 The group it is proclaimed eco-extremist, accusing scientific and technological progress of being responsible for the devastation of the ecosystem s and the development of a civilization that moves away from nature.
 Taking a distorted version of the utopia of good savage of Rousseau represent an opposite to a hypercivilized society that, nourished by anarchist ideals, see in the annihilation of the agents of technological development a means to reach the ideal of primitive perfect man.

 Also they look the technological progress that they see as a process of degradation, they announced that they would carry out forceful acts against those they had identified as responsible (scientists, university professors, politicians, businessman) "without remorse", justifying the attack for its position about being against the development of nanotechnologies globally.
 One month later an improvised explosive was located and defused in the Faculty of Higher Studies (FES) in Cuautitlán Izcalli and the same group claimed responsibility for the incidents.
 Nobody was arrested, besides having a stagnation in the investigation since the beginning of 2014.
-Despite of this group claim their members has performed several attacks around the world, the majority of them were then discarded prepared by Individualistas Tendiendo a lo Salvaje.
+Despite this, the group claim their members have performed several attacks around the world, the majority of them were then discarded by Individualistas Tendiendo a lo Salvaje.
 No terrorist activity is bound to this group in Mexico since 2013.
 In 2019, the president of Mexico announced the activity of this group is negligible.